SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

 ### globalActor

 Apply this attribute to an actor, structure, enumeration, or final class.
-That type must define a static property named `shared`, which provides a shared instance of an actor.
+The type must define a static property named `shared`, which provides a shared instance of an actor.

 A global actor generalizes the concept of actor isolation